AlexK0/kotlin-daemonology-notes/README.md

    ![debug configuration](resources/img_debug_client_config.png)
 2) Before continuing make sure, that there are no available [daemons](#stopping-daemons).
 3) Do not forget about breakpoints.
-4) Start the daemon with the following JVM options (these options must correspond to options from debug config):
+4) Start the daemon with the following JVM options (these options must correspond to the options from the debug config):

    If you wanna debug Gradle daemon:
    ```bash